doc/debug

 MIR Input and Output

-For debugging issues related to the MIR but also code-generator issues in general, one can print the input and output to the MIR canonicalization step plus the corresponding PNode-AST output.
+For debugging issues related to the MIR but also code-generator issues in general, one can print the various IRs used during the mid-/back-end phase.

 VM Codegen and Execution